Death and the treasure

 But she did forget.
 After only a few months, she could no longer conjure his voice in her head when she felt lonely, and when it was winter again, she had trouble recalling his face.
 The man became a gap in her world.
 He had only disappeared; she was the one that was dying.
 Whole regions of herself falling away.
 That sharp hopeful glance when he came to tap on her window: she would never glance that way again.
 She’d lost a way of turning her head and opening her eyes, like the amputees whose arms were crushed in the mines – only what she was missing was her face, her lips, her throat.
 There was no one else she could speak to in the way she’d spoken to her husband-to-be: a part of her voice was locked away where there’s no air to breathe.

 But not in her dreams.
 In dreams he would visit her, with a face that was cloudy and couldn’t be looked at, but which was always his: as immediately his as the ant crossing a sunbeam is itself.
 She would forget that he was in the mountain, which meant that she forgot to say all the things she needed him to hear.
-Like I miss you.
-Like come back.
+I miss you.
+Come back.
 When she woke, it was like that first evening again, and all she wanted was to sleep: sink deep into the stillness of silver seams and stone.

 Years passed, and the mountain changed as well.
 Engineers arrived from every corner of the Empire with new methods and new ideas.
 Some of them tore open the face of the mountain and smashed up boulders to get at the treasure inside.
 They built machines: first the wheels were turned by horses on treadmills, then by pistons and steam.
 Soon the charcoal-burners had stripped the hills of their forests; black smoke poured incessantly from the peak.
 Everything in Kuttenberg was coated in sticky soot.
 Even the white habits of the Cistercians turned grey, so they fled the abbey, which was taken over by tax collectors.
 Men in dark livery who demanded to be paid in silver thalers, since the ground was now too poor to farm and the streams too poisoned to fish.
 The families who had once lived here moved out, and new people moved in.
 Dead cattle rotted in their fields, but there were no flies in this sour air.
 Only thick heavy crows, who hopped on both feet between the exposed ribs, uttering dark and joyful cries.

 The machines on the peak were used to pump out old mine-shafts.
 Some had been flooded with water, some with oil of vitriol, or aqua valens, or any of the other poisons that collect in a working mine.
 One day they drained a long-abandoned cavern, and when the miners went inside they found a nugget of silver bigger than any they’d ever seen.
 Hauling it out into the open air, they found that it was not a lump of metal at all, but a man.
-Some miracle of alchemy had occurred in that mine: a precipitate of silver had formed around the corpse, so that nothing could decay.
+Some miracle of alchemy had occurred in that mine: a precipitate of silver had formed around the corpse.
 This man’s face was as full and lively as it had been on the day he went into the mountain, for all that his eyes were fixed open in their silver casing.
 Still, nobody in Kuttenberg could recognise him.
 Nobody knew the dead man’s name.
 He might have fallen into that pool of vitriol the night before it was drained – or he might have been an ancient of these hills, who dug out their silver ten centuries ago.

 For a day they let the silver man lie on the church altar, the brightest thing in that black and ruined town.
 All the people came to look at this marvel, even the blind old woman who had always lived alone in her little wooden house, who went out in a mourner’s shawl even though she had never been married.
 She ran her fingers over the cold silver of his face, and there was something she remembered there, even though she couldn’t remember what it was.
 When it was done they put him in the black earth again: a small plot in the churchyard, unmarked, to await the final call.